 Seed Parts and Sprouting Starts

 Seeds are extraordinary!
-For example, one tiny tomato seed will grow into a beautiful tomato plant that will give over ten pounds of tomatoes!
+For example, one tiny tomato seed will grow into a beautiful tomato plant that can produce over ten pounds of tomatoes!
 The life of nearly all plants we eat starts as a seed.
-Though seeds come in different shapes, sizes, and textures, they all share common parts — and contain everything a plant needs to reproduce and begin growing.
+Though seeds come in different shapes, sizes, and textures, they all share common parts and contain everything a plant needs to begin growing.
 In this lesson, you will investigate the parts of a seed, learn about the germination process, and try sprouting seeds yourself.

 - Understand the difference between dicots and monocots.

 - Identify four seed parts; the seed coat, endosperm, and embryo.